eclipse-sw360/sw360.website/content/en/gsoc/_index.md

 ## Google Summer of Code 2025

-SW360 is looking forward for participating in
+SW360 is selected as a mentoring Org with
 [Google Summer of Code 2025](https://opensource.googleblog.com/2025/01/google-summer-of-code-2025-is-here.html).

 You can visit our [idea page for GSoC 2025]({{< relref path="GSoC-projects-2025.md">}}).